 - Black Compression Shorts

 - Black Compression Shirt

 - Long Black Socks

 - Black Marching Band Shoes

-- Black Gloves (for woodwind and brass players)
+- White Gloves (for woodwind and brass players)

 Each student needs to have these items every time we wear the uniform, as these items are part of the uniform.
 These items are included in band fees for all new members, and returning members have the opportunity to order them.
-If you still need one or more of these items, please contact Violet Benge at <vabenge@gmail.com>.
+If you still need one or more of these items, please contact Kristy Swaim at <<ctrrbbsales@gmail.com>.